 Our formula has been designed to dissolve well in water with pleasant-tasting Lipocal®, well-absorbed calcium phosphate, calcium citrate and magnesium citrate.
 Vitashine®, vegan-friendly vitamin D3 assists calcium absorption and also supports immune function.
 Calcium absorption is also aided by natural vitamin K2 as VitaMK7® so you can feel confident of achieving a healthy level of all of these vital vitamins and minerals in your diet.

-Our easily dissolvable powder has a natural lemon lime flavour and is sweetened with glycine and thaumatin (African mango extract), both natural sweeteners.
+Our easily dissolvable powder has a natural lemon lime flavour.
+It is sweetened with glycine and thaumatin (African mango extract), both natural sweeteners.
 It’s easy to drink in a glass of water and far more convenient than swallowing a handful of tablets or capsules!